knative/docs/docs/install/Knative-with-Ambassador.md

     `Knative Service`s are exposed via a `Host` header assigned by Knative.
     By default, Knative will assign the
     `Host`: `{service-name}.{namespace}.example.com`.
-You can verify this by checking the `EXTERNAL-IP` of the `helloworld-go` service we created above.
+You can verify this by checking the `EXTERNAL-IP` of the `helloworld-go` service created above.

     ```
     $ kubectl get service helloworld-go